Supporting Providers Making Care More Affordable Care

 As one of seven states participating in this project, Colorado has a lot to gain from the analysis.
 This information is invaluable as it provides physicians with data they’ve never had which helps them identify ways they can lower costs and improve care for their patients.

-In December 2016, CIVHC hosted a webinar for the practices participating in the Total Cost of Care project.
-Jay Want, MD, and Jonathan Mathieu, PhD walked attendees through the different interactive reports and provided valuable context to the data.
+In March 2018, CIVHC hosted a webinar to discuss the Colorado-specific report including findings from the multi-state publication Getting to Affordability: Understanding Cost Drivers.
 Click to view a recording of the webinar or here to view the slides from the presentation.